 Ten words at the heart of Frog Music

 Frog Music, the latest novel by Emma Donoghue, is set in San Francisco, 1876.
 A stifling heat wave and smallpox epidemic have engulfed the City.
 Deep in the streets of Chinatown live three former stars of the Parisian circus: Blanche, now an exotic dancer at the House of Mirrors, her lover Arthur and his companion Ernest.
 When an eccentric outsider joins their little circle, secrets unravel, changing everything – and leaving one of them dead.
+Here are the 10 words at the heart of Frog Music.

 by Emma Donoghue